-Race and ethnicity are not the only patient identity characteristics that are associated with differences in patient experience scores.
-For example, the HCAHPS Patient Mix Adjustment vi is specifically designed to account for findings that patient and care characteristics are associated with patient evaluations of care.
-For example, CAHPS researchers have reported that younger patients are less likely to report top box scores, as are patients who are medically treated, those who report their own health as less favorable or patients who speak either Chinese or Russian in their homes.
+Race and ethnicity are not the only patient identity characteristics associated with differences in patient experience scores.
+For example, the HCAHPS Patient Mix Adjustment6 is specifically designed to account for findings that patient and care characteristics are associated with patient evaluations of care.
+For instance, CAHPS researchers have reported that younger patients are less likely to report top box scores, as are patients who are medically treated, those who report their health as less favorable, or those who speak Chinese or Russian in their homes.

-Below (Figure 8) is hospital-specific example showing patterns that are similar to what is typically seen across national data.
-This view allows us to see how patients respond to the HCAHPS Likelihood to Recommend question, taking into account the age of the patient, their expressed gender as well as the type of clinical care they received.
-The graph shows that surgical experiences (green) are generally evaluated more favorably than are medical experiences (blue).
+Below (Figure 8) is a hospital-specific example showing patterns similar to what is typically seen across national data.
+This view allows us to see how patients respond to the HCAHPS Likelihood to Recommend question, taking into account the age of the patient, their expressed gender, as well as the type of clinical care they received.
+The graph shows that surgical experiences (green) are generally evaluated more favorably than medical experiences (blue).
 Younger patients (on the left) evaluate care less favorably, with ratings climbing across older age groups until they decline again for the 80+ age group.
 And male patients (in the dashed lines) report better experiences than female patients (solid line).

-^{}Data reflect findings from a system partner within the Press Ganey database reflecting care across 2020 and 2021.
+Data reflect findings from a system partner within the Press Ganey database reflecting care across 2020 and 2021.